Drugmakers Lundbeck, Otsuka form global alliance

 ($1 = 5.477 Danish Crowns)

-(Additional reporting by James Topham and Edmund Klamann in Tokyo, and Shida Chayesteh in Copenhagen; Editing by Edwina Gibbs and Andrew Callus)
+(Reporting by James Topham in Tokyo, Edmund Klamann in Shanghai and Mette Fraende in Copenhagen; Editing by Edwina Gibbs and Helen Massy-Beresford)

 Insurance broker Aon Plc said on Friday it agreed to sell its employee benefits outsourcing business to private equity firm Blackstone Group LP for up to $4.8 billion.